ym2151-tone-editor

 - Simple

-Out of Scope, What Not to Aim For
+Out of Scope, Not Aiming For

 - High-functionality editor